UHH2/JetMass/python/README.md

 3. fill templates using the coffea processor `JetMassTemplateProcessor.py`
    1. adjust path to ddt-maps if necessary (e.g. see `self._n2ddtmaps`)
    2. adjust other pre-compiled data (i.e. trigger-sf, k-factors) if needed.
+   3. right now the histograms have to be filled for each variation (`nominal jec_up jec_down triggersf_up triggersf_down isr_up isr_down fsr_up fsr_down pu_up pu_down toppt_off`) separetely and once for each of the tagger approaches (Substructure & ParticleNet)
+      1. the script `submit_jms_templates.sh <number-of-jobs> <variations> <tagger>` will run variations sequentially for all years and a given tagging approach.
+So for all variations one can do `./submit_jms_tempaltes.sh 50 all substructure` and `./submit_jms_tempaltes.sh 50 all particlenet`.
+This will spawn a maximum of 100 dask-jobs on condor at any time, so will put minimal stress on the system.
+Be careful not to submit too many jobs that access the same files simultaneously (i.e. calling the script for each variation individually for one tagger).
+This can/will put stress on the filesystem the UHH2 flat tree ROOT files are stored on (e.g. DUST@DESY).
 4. flatten output from coffea processor into 1d ROOT (and coffea) hists.
    1. `./flatten_templates.sh` and `./flatten_templates.sh _particlenet`
    2. create control plots